-Lou is an art workshop tutor and loves to get people of all ages and backgrounds interested in art and thinking creatively.
-She has taught at venues including the Royal College of Art, National Gallery, Royal Drawing School, Hampstead School of Art, Whitechapel Art Gallery, Natural History Museum, British Museum in London, Edinburgh Drawing School, Edinburgh Printmakers and the National Library of Scotland.
+Lou is an art workshop facilitator and loves to get people of all ages and backgrounds interested in art and thinking creatively.
+She has taught at venues including the Royal College of Art, National Gallery, Royal Drawing School, Whitechapel Art Gallery, Natural History Museum, British Museum in London, Edinburgh Drawing School, Edinburgh Printmakers, National Library of Scotland and Manchester Royal Infirmary.

 If you’d like to enquire about Lou’s workshops just drop her a line via the Contact Me page.

-Here are some examples of animations her students have created through the sessions.
+Here are some examples of animations participants have created during the sessions.

 Animation Weekend Workshop at the Royal Drawing School